B2gold Corp (BTG) Shares Plummet Below 1-Year High - News Heater

 Simply click here to receive it.

-The average price point forecasted by analysts for B2gold Corp (BTG) is $5.30, which is $2.16 above the current market price.
-The public float for BTG is 1.28B, and currently, short sellers hold a 1.14% ratio of that floaft.
-The average trading volume of BTG on October 23, 2023 was 7.65M shares.
+The average price suggested by analysts for BTG is $5.19, which is $2.09 above the current market price.
+The public float for BTG is 1.28B, and currently, shorts hold a 1.14% of that float.
+The average trading volume for BTG on October 27, 2023 was 7.91M shares.

 BTG’s Market Performance

-The stock of B2gold Corp (BTG) has seen a 4.37% increase in the past week, with a 7.40% rise in the past month, and a -6.96% fall in the past quarter.
-The volatility ratio for the week is 2.97%, and the volatility levels for the past 30 days are at 2.92% for BTG.
-The simple moving average for the last 20 days is 9.94% for BTG’s stock, with a simple moving average of -6.92% for the last 200 days.
+The stock of B2gold Corp (BTG) has seen a -7.65% decrease in the past week, with a 9.03% rise in the past month, and a -8.72% fall in the past quarter.
+The volatility ratio for the week is 3.48%, and the volatility levels for the past 30 days are at 2.96% for BTG.
+The simple moving average for the last 20 days is 1.39% for BTG stock, with a simple moving average of -12.22% for the last 200 days.

 Analysts’ Opinion of BTG